Presidential Libraries

 What is the Passport Program?

-The Passport to Presidential Libraries program gives visitors an opportunity to purchase a special keepsake booklet they can take with them on their travels to Presidential Libraries across the nation.
-A visitor receives a commemorative stamp from the Library at the time of the purchase and can collect stamps from every Presidential Library visited in the future.
+Through the Passport to Presidential Libraries program, visitors can purchase a special keepsake booklet to take with them on their travels to Presidential Libraries across the nation.
+Visitors receive a commemorative stamp from the Library at the time of the purchase and can collect stamps from every Presidential Library visited in the future.
 Once they collect stamps from all Presidential Libraries, they may visit any of the Presidential Libraries for a special gift.
-The Passport book retails for $5.

 How do I get my Passport stamped?